kirazhalim/doa-estimation-DSP-term-project/README.md

 The helper scripts implement smoothing and simulation variants used by the final experiments.

-## Data and Materials Notice
+## Notes

-This repository contains source code, selected simulation figures, and the final report prepared for portfolio use.
+The repository includes the MATLAB source code, selected simulation figures, and the final report.
 Textbooks, reference PDFs, course prompts, generated logs, and unrelated materials are not included.